sumukshashidhar-archive/jwt-auth-server/README.md

 ```
 @params
-username - the username / id of the device / admin
+username - the username / id of the device / admin - string
-password - the password of the device / admin
+password - the password of the device / admin - string
-role - can be admin / device
+role - can be admin / device - string
-creation_password - the password required to create the user
+creation_password - the password required to create the user - string
 ```

 There are two different passwords specified, meant for different access levels in the .env file